-The generalization of the strange correlator to higher dimensional ASPTs is an exciting future direction.
-The map from the strange correlator to the statistical model is not limited to $2d$.
-For $3d$ ASPT with $1d$-decoration, the resulting statistical model will be $3d$ loop models for which many analytical results are also known.
-For $2d$-decoration, for example, a $3d$ ASPT phase with $K=\mathbb{Z}_2$ and $G=\mathbb{Z}_2^A$ from decorating a 2D Levin-Gu state on the codimension-1 $\mathbb{Z}_2^A$ domain wall, we imagine the strange correlator can be mapped to a correlation function in $3d$ membrane models.
-However, how exactly the nature of the decorated $2d$ state affects the resulting membrane model is not clear.
+In this work, we devise a fidelity strange correlator that can detect nontrivial ASPT phases in disordered or open quantum systems.
+In $2d$, the FSCs considered here map to correlation functions in certain $2d$ loop models.
+Remarkably, the decorated domain wall states give nontrivial quantum corrections to the loop tension and loop fugacity -- similar observation was made in strange correlators of pure-state SPTs in Ref. \cite{Scaffidi_2016} with exact solvable models.
+For intrinsic ASPTs, the structure of the FSCs and the mapping to statistical models are expected to be the same since the decorated domain wall construction is still valid for intrinsic ASPTs.
+We also provide a systematic way of estimating the FSC experimentally, through classical shadow tomography.

-The intuition for the nontrivial behavior of the strange correlator for clean SPTs comes from a space-time rotation of the path integral representation of the strange correlator -- the strange correlator is in some sense measuring the correlation function on the physical boundary of an SPT phase.
-Although it is not exact proof, such an argument provides much confidence in the nontriviality of strange correlator.
-In the ASPT case, the spatial disorder is strong.
-It is difficult to believe the wick rotation trick still holds.
-However, in all our examples, the strange correlators are still effective in detecting the ASPT order.
-To understand these in the future, we may need a deeper understanding of the underlying structure of strange correlators.
+The generalization of FSCs to higher dimensional ASPTs is an exciting future direction.
+The map from FSCs to statistical models is not limited to $2d$.
+For $3d$ ASPT with $1d$-decoration, the resulting statistical model will be $3d$ loop models for which some analytical results are also known \cite{Cardy_2005, Nahum_2011, Nahum_2015}.
+For $2d$-decoration, for example, a $3d$ ASPT phase with $K=\mathbb{Z}_2$ and $A=\mathbb{Z}_2^A$ from decorating a 2D Levin-Gu state on the codimension-1 $\mathbb{Z}_2^A$ domain wall, the FSCs should be mapped to correlation functions in $3d$ membrane models.
+However, the effect of the decorated 2d state on the membrane model is unclear.